virtual-kubelet/virtual-kubelet/README.md

 ```

 Please note that this will not unregister the Virtual Kubelet as a node in the Kubernetes cluster.
-To do so, you must run:
+In order to do so, you should run:

 ```console
 $ kubectl delete node vkubelet-mock-0